 is the fourth and last in Hirschhorn’s series of “monuments” dedicated to major writers and thinkers, which he initiated in 1999 with Spinoza Monument

-(Amsterdam, The Netherlands) and was followed by Deleuze Monument
+(Amsterdam, the Netherlands), followed by Deleuze Monument

-(Avignon, France) in 2000 and Bataille Monument
+(Avignon, France, 2000) and Bataille Monument

 (Kassel, Germany, 2002).
 This fourth monument pays tribute to the Italian political theorist Antonio Gramsci (1891–1937), famous for his volume of Prison Notebooks

 (1926–1937).
 Gramsci Monument

 is based on Hirschhorn's will “to establish a definition of monument, to provoke encounters, to create an event, and to think Gramsci today.”

 Constructed by residents of Forest Houses, the artwork takes the form of an outdoor structure comprised of numerous pavilions.
 The pavilions include an exhibition space with historical photographs from the Fondazione Istituto Gramsci in Rome, personal objects that belonged to the philosopher from Casa Museo di Antonio Gramsci in Ghilarza, Italy, and an adjoining library holding 500 books by (and about) Gramsci loaned by the John D. Calandra Italian American Institute in New York.
 Other pavilions include a stage platform, a workshop area, an Internet corner, a lounge, and the Gramsci Bar—all of which are overseen by local residents.

 will offer a daily program of lectures by philosopher Marcus Steinweg, a children's workshop run by artist Lex Brown, a radio station, happy hour, and a daily newspaper.
 Weekly programs include a play titled Gramsci Theater